Chapter 15.14

 “Fill” means a deposit of earth material placed by artificial means.

-“Forest practice” means any activity conducted on or directly pertaining to forest land and relating to growing, harvesting or processing timber, including but not limited to road and trail construction; harvesting, final and intermediate; precommercial thinning; reforestation; fertilization; prevention and suppression of diseases and insects; salvage of trees and brush control.
+“Forest practice” means any activity conducted on or directly pertaining to forest land and relating to growing, harvesting or processing timber, including but not limited to road and trail construction; harvesting, final and intermediate; pre-commercial thinning; reforestation; fertilization; prevention and suppression of diseases and insects; salvage of trees and brush control.

-“Ground water” means water in a saturated zone or stratum beneath the surface of land or a water body.
+“Groundwater” means water in a saturated zone or stratum beneath the surface of land or a water body.

-“Illicit discharge” means any discharge or connection to the stormwater system that causes or contributes to a violation, impairment or degradation of water quality, sediment quality, habitat quality, ground water quality, or violation of this chapter, including but not limited to sanitary sewer discharges, industrial process water, interior floor drains, car wash and rinse water, and gray water discharges.
+“Illicit discharge” means any discharge or connection to the stormwater system that causes or contributes to a violation, impairment or degradation of water quality, sediment quality, habitat quality, groundwater quality, or violation of this chapter, including but not limited to sanitary sewer discharges, industrial process water, interior floor drains, car wash and rinse water, and gray water discharges.

 “Impervious surface” means any hard surface area which either prevents, impedes or retards the entry of water into the soil mantle under natural conditions prior to development, and/or a hard surface area which causes water to run off of the surface at greater quantities or at an increased rate of flow from the flow present under natural conditions prior to development.
 Common impervious surfaces include but are not limited to rooftops, concrete or asphalt paving, graveled areas, walkways, patios, driveways, parking lots, storage areas, and oiled, macadam, or other similar surfaces.
-Open, uncovered detention/retention facilities shall not constitute impervious surfaces.
+Open, uncovered detention/retention facilities do not constitute impervious surfaces.

 “Infiltration” means the downward movement of water from the surface to the subsoil.